-The New Forest Tour is celebrating 20 years on the road this summer.
+The New Forest Tour is back for its 21st year on the road.
 The seasonal open-top bus began operating in 2004 on a circuit through Lyndhurst, Brockenhurst, Lymington and Beaulieu.

-Since then more than 500,000 passengers have enjoyed tree-top views of the national park – with its roaming animals, wide open heaths and ancient forest.
+Last year more than 35,000 passengers enjoyed tree-top views of the national park – with its roaming animals, wide open heaths and ancient forest.

 Special audio commentaries tell the stories of the people and places of the New Forest – with characters, sounds and music bringing the view to life.